mm-adt/mm-adt.github.io/model.md

 # mm-ADT
 ## An Open Source Model

-The mm-ADT software development group is a collection of loosely acquainted engineers focused on developing mm-ADT compliant technologies.
+The mm-ADT software development group is composed of loosely acquainted engineers working on self-governed, open source projects.
+Engineers define, develop, support, and market the products that their projects create.
+Unlike other open source models, engineers also determine product licensing costs as well as project member revenue distribution percentages.
+The means by which these economic decisions takes place is analogous to all other open source decision making--via `[DISCUSS]` and `[VOTE]`.

 ---